 Conveyances by will, descent, or survivorship are exempt from the fee.
-These conveyances are also exempt from filing a real estate transfer fee return.
-The fiscal effect may therefore be understated.

 Conveyances by Non-probate Transfer on Death

 Conveyances by non-probate transfer on death under s.
 705.15 [statute that permits non-probate transfers of property at death] are exempt from the fee.